 Open-ended art activities also give kids the chance to be in control of the outcome and create what THEY find beautiful instead of what we tell them is good.

 Creativity is established by age 8, and in the state of Oklahoma, art is not offered in school until 5th grade.
 What are we missing here?
 Where is the disconnect?
 Art is essential for children’s development!
 Click here to see 10 reasons why.

-There is a multitude of other things children learn from experiencing creating art.
-Click here to read the rest of the article.
+There is a multitude of other things children learn from creating art.

 We love to have special art parties at Little Sprouts.
 It’s a great party to throw outside where the kids can get as into the art as they wish.
 I ask parents to send children in old clothes and send something to change into after the party.

 This would also be a great idea for a children’s birthday party or even a party for adults.
 If you don’t spend time creating things, you will be amazed what it will do for your stress level, your self-esteem, and your sense of accomplishment if you do some creating.

 Even our God loves to create, look at all the beauty He made and still makes?
 We are born to do it!